 The Paleo Diet is a modified Atkins with an emphasis on good fats obtained by eating organically grown, pasture raised, and grass fed animal products, and eliminates the dairy products allowed by the Atkins diet.
 The Atkins Diet opened my mind to an alternative way of eating, and provided a natural progression into the Paleo.
-The two diets combined led me out of a downward progressive spiral into ill health.
-Soon, I began adapting my favorite recipes so as to achieve long term faithfulness to a low carbohydrate, sugar and gluten free diet.
-My recipes are the result of my cooking experiments.
+Now I eat what is best described as a modified Beyond Paleo diet – but still low carbohydrate based.

 Don’t be shy, say hello.
-Feel free to contact me, it’s always nice to talk to a real person.
-I like hearing from you and do my best to respond to your emails or comments on blog posts ASAP.
+Feel free to contact me, it’s nice to talk to a real person.
+I always like hearing from you and do my best to respond to your emails or comments on blog posts ASAP.
 Email: email@example.com

 Copyright 2012 by Jacqueline Peppard.
 All rights reserved.